vulkanCommand/xcommand-n8n-rental/README.md

 docker compose up -d
 ```

-Services will be available locally.
+This starts the API, database, monitoring tools, and supporting services locally.

 ---

-# 🌐 Production Deployment
+# Deployment

-The platform runs on a VPS with:
+The production environment runs on a VPS using Docker Compose and Traefik.

-* Docker Compose
-* Traefik for routing
-* automatic container provisioning

-Each workspace is assigned a subdomain dynamically.
+Each workspace is assigned its own subdomain dynamically, for example:

-Example:

 ```
 u-4f91c1.xcommand.cloud
 ```

+Traefik automatically routes traffic to the correct container.

 ---

-# 🎯 Why This Project Is Interesting
+# Why This Project Matters

-This project demonstrates how to build a **real SaaS platform** that:
+This project shows how to build a real SaaS platform that can:

-* provisions infrastructure dynamically
-* isolates user environments
+* create containerized environments on demand
+* isolate users securely
-* manages container lifecycles
+* manage container lifecycles automatically
-* integrates payments
+* integrate payments
-* enforces resource limits
+* enforce platform capacity limits
-* monitors infrastructure health
+* monitor infrastructure in production

-It combines **backend engineering, DevOps, and cloud architecture** into one system.
+It combines backend development, infrastructure management, and SaaS design into a single system.

 ---

-# 👨‍💻 Author
+# Author

-**Durga Kalyan Gandiboyina**
+Durga Kalyan Gandiboyina

-AI Engineer • Full-Stack Developer • Automation Builder
+AI Engineer · Full-Stack Developer · Automation Builder

 ---

-# ⭐ Future Improvements
+# Future Improvements

+Some ideas for the next iteration:

-* multi-region workspace deployment
+* multi-region deployment
-* autoscaling container pools
+* container autoscaling
 * user dashboards
-* persistent paid workspaces
+* longer-lived paid workspaces
 * team collaboration support